 Purslane (Portulaca oleracea) is one of those love-it or hate-it weeds.
 To some gardeners it's an nuisance that invades lawns, garden borders and vegetable patches; to others it's free food.
 An annual plant that thrives in moist, warm conditions, purslane grows in dense mats of red stems up to 12 inches long and 1/2- to 2 1/2-inch-long oval, shiny, succulent leaves.
 Its yellow summer flowers are followed by seed pods filled with tiny, reddish-brown or black seeds.

 Purslane invades poorly maintained and newly sown lawns.
 Mow and water established lawns regularly to reduce purslane infestations.
 A broad-leaved herbicide, such as a ready-to-use spray containing 7.59 percent 2,4-D, 1.83 percent mecoprop and 0.84 percent dicamba, also provides control in new and mature lawns.
-Put on a long-sleeved shirt, long pants and gloves, and apply the herbicide on dry, still day when purslane plants are actively growing.
+Put on a long-sleeved shirt, long pants and gloves, and apply the herbicide on a dry, still day when purslane plants are actively growing.
 Pre-emergent herbicides prevent purslane seeds from sprouting, and should be applied just before soil temperatures rise to 60 degrees Fahrenheit.
 Apply a granular pre-emergent weedkiller containing 1.71 percent pendimethalin at a rate of 3 ounces per 100 square feet.
 Always check the label on the herbicide and follow the manufacturer's instructions.
 Herbicides usually provide effective control, but some purslane varieties are resistant to certain chemicals.
+Be sure to keep pets and children away from the area of application for at least three hours, as the ingredients can be toxic.

 Mulching is the most effective way to control purslane in garden borders.
 In established garden borders a 3-inch layer of organic mulch smothers purslane plants and prevents purslane seeds from sprouting.
 Spread garden compost, well-rotted manure, shredded bark, leaf mold or another organic material over the purslane plants, avoiding desired plants' stems, at any time of year.
 Top up the mulch when it thins out, and pull out any stray purslane plants that sprout on the surface.
 Alternatively, spread a layer of porous landscape fabric over the purslane plants and cover it with an inorganic mulch, such as gravel or pebbles.